Gilmore Girls: Writing

 Headed by Amy Sherman-Palladino and Daniel Palladino from seasons 1 to 6, Gilmore Girls had a small writing staff that changed regularly throughout the series.
-The Palladinos wrote a high percentage of episodes and would review and rework the dialogue in episodes allocated to others.
+The Palladinos wrote most episodes and reviewed and reworked the dialogue in episodes allocated to others.
 As such, the show is considered to have a distinctive "voice".
 Sherman-Palladino said "every draft either I write, or it passes through my hands ... so that there is a consistency of tone.
 It's very important that it feels like the same show every week because it is so verbal."
 The main job of the writers' room was to help develop storylines and create detailed episode outlines.
-Notable writers who worked on the show at some point include Jenji Kohan, Bill Prady, Jane Espenson, Rebecca Rand Kirshner, and Janet Leahy.
+Notable writers who worked on the show include Jenji Kohan, Bill Prady, Jane Espenson, Rebecca Rand Kirshner, and Janet Leahy.